tomasc/mongoid_occurrences/README.md

 # Mongoid Occurrence Views

 Makes one's life easier when working with events that have multiple occurrences, or a recurring schedule.
-This gem creates a virtual [Mongodb view](https://docs.mongodb.com/manual/core/views) containing parent documents (events) for each day in which it occurs.
+This gem creates a virtual [Mongodb view](https://docs.mongodb.com/manual/core/views) containing parent documents (events) for each day in which they occur.

 ## Requirements